Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

       - In **ARCO Clearance**, Waiting to complete the process in **Finance Department**, If The Finance Depart complete the process, then it will move to **Waiting for Travel** stage

-    -  **In Case and Task Management**, Leave Request will move to **Approved for Payment** stage.
+    -  **In Case and Task Management**, Leave Request will move to **"Approved for Payment"** stage.

        -  Once User Approved from Finance Department in HRM, Then it will moved to **Visa Requested Stage** in Case and Task Management.

-    - ARCO Clearance is **optional** for employee, it will process who requested the Clearance for settlement in Case and task management.
+    - ARCO Clearance is **optional** for employee, it will process who requested the Clearance for settlement in Case and Task Management.

     - Otherwise this clearance stage will be **skipped** and moved completed stage.